awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 ### Error: \[Errno 24\] Too many open <lambda\-function>,\[Errno 24\] Too many open files<a name="troubleshoot-too-many-open-files"></a>

 **Solution:** You might see this error in your Lambda function log file if the function instantiates `StreamManagerClient` in the function handler\.
 We recommend that you create the client outside the handler\.
-For more information, see [Use StreamManagerClient to Work with Streams](work-with-streams.md)\.
+For more information, see [Use StreamManagerClient to work with streams](work-with-streams.md)\.

-## Deployment Issues<a name="gg-troubleshooting-deploymentissues"></a>
+## Deployment issues<a name="gg-troubleshooting-deploymentissues"></a>

 Use the following information to help troubleshoot deployment issues\.